viktorpovazhuk/lab1_cpp_prod_comp/readme.md

 Tools to be installed:

+* on each OS:
+  - pip
+* on Windows:
+  - MinGW
+  - gcc (in MinGW)
+  - cmake (in MinGW)
+  - boost (in MinGW)
+  - Qt 5 (in MinGW)
+* on Linux:
   - gcc
   - cmake
+  - Qt 5
+  - boost
+* on Apple:
+  - gcc
-- pip
+  - cmake
-- Qt 5 or 6
+  - Qt 6
+  - boost

 ### Compilation

 To compile program:

+On Windows run MinGW and cd to repository directory.
 ```shell
 [user@pc .] $ ./compile --optimize-build
 ```